AUBGTheHUB/monolith/docs/how-to/DEPLOYMENT.md

 6. Publish the Release when you are ready:

 ![img.png](../images/publish_release.png)

+### Note:
+Manual deployment of the latest commit on `production` is possible via the [GH Action](https://github.com/AUBGTheHUB/monolith/actions/workflows/prod_deploy.yml), though it requires approval from at least one Tech Lead.
+Deploying branches other than `production` is restricted.

 ## Rollback
 Docker swarm manages rollbacks for us in case a deployed service fails its health check.
 It will rollback the service one version behind (to the previously deployed version).